 The scheme is available to all Council employees, subject to eligibility checks and insurance restrictions.

 Bus and train discounts

-In association with Cyclescheme Limited and Halfords, we can help you purchase a bike through a salary sacrifice.
+In association with Cyclescheme Limited and Halfords, we can help you purchase a bike through salary sacrifice.
 You enter into a hire agreement where payments are taken from your salary each month for 12 months.
-Salary sacrifice saves you money on the tax and National Insurance on the portion of your salary you are sacrificing for the benefit of the bike.
+Salary sacrifice saves you money on tax and National Insurance for the portion of your salary you are sacrificing for the benefit of the bike.

 Your community bank

 Moneywise Credit Union is the largest community-based credit union in the North East and offers safe savings, affordable loans and related services to their members.
 You can have money paid direct from your salary into an account to build up your savings or repay a loan.